MiaoDX/python101/courseware/ML_scikit_installation.md

 root                  *  C:\Users\miao\Miniconda3
 ```

-And of course, you can choose different install configurations, type `conda install --help` for more info.
+And of course, you can choose different install configurations, like changing the destination folder of the installation (`-p` flag, with should use without `-n`), type `conda install --help` for more info.

-3. Install the necessary libraries.
+### Install the necessary libraries.

 We will create another virtual environment named `sklearn_py3` as before: